nbhuiyan/b9/docs/BuildARuntime.md

 ### Frontend Language

-Our front-end language is a subset of JavaScript.
+Our front-end language is a primitive subset of JavaScript.
+Currently, it can only operate on integers.
 Let's have a look at some code:

  ```js
 function b9main() {